Trial of Michael Jackson: Jason Francia

 On April 4, Jason Francia, whose mother worked as a maid at Neverland Ranch, testified that Jackson had abused him on several occasions when he was seven to ten years old.
+Francia testified that Jackson reached into his shorts and touched his genitals for several minutes.
 Francia said that "every time I was being tickled there was some sort of exchange of money", done with the understanding that he would not tell his mother.
 His mother said she had reached an out-of-court settlement with Jackson, reportedly for $2 million.
 She sold her stories to the tabloid National Enquirer and the television show Hard Copy.

 On cross-examination, Francia acknowledged that in his first 1993 interview he told detectives Jackson had not molested him.
 He said he had denied being improperly touched by Jackson because he did not want to be embarrassed at school.
-He said he went into counseling until he was eighteen years old.
+He said he went into counseling until he was eighteen.
 Mesereau sought to establish that the Francias were goaded into their accusations by overzealous prosecutors and tempted by money offered for media interviews.
+Jury foreman Paul Rodriguez compared Jason's to Janet Arvizo's erratic behavior on the stand.
+He said he did not seem credible and "left too many little loopholes in his statements".